 BulletProof Security uses .htaccess website security files, which are specific to Apache Linux Servers.
 BPS is compatible with Apache Linux Servers, LiteSpeed Servers, Nginx Servers (if the Nginx Server is the frontend Server and Apache Linux Server is the backend Server).
 If you do not know what type of Server you have you can check your Server Type and Operating System on the BPS System Info page.
 You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but may or may not be able to Activate BulletProof Modes depending on what your IIS Server does and does not have installed / configured.
 Please see this WordPress Codex Permalinks without mod_rewrite for additional information regarding IIS Servers and also the Helicon Tech website for additional information regarding ISAPI_Rewrite.

 If you are using both Apache and Nginx together and Nginx is the frontend webserver and Apache is the backend Server used to process PHP then BulletProof Security will work on this type of combined Server Configuration.
 If you are only using Nginx then an .htaccess file will not work.
 Nginx has its own rewrite module - HttpRewriteModule and the mod_rewrite equivalent of an .htaccess file has similar, but different coding and is added to an Nginx Server config file.
 Note: If you are not familiar with Nginx, then it should be noted that Nginx does not have a PHP module like Apache's mod_php, instead you either need to build PHP with FPM (ie: php-fpm/fastcgi), or you need to pass the request to something that can handle PHP.

 Occasionally issues or conflicts do occur with other plugins, but they are always quickly resolved.
-BPS is compatible with all other Plugins and Themes except for the Better WP Security (iThemes Security) plugin.
+BulletProof Security is compatible with all other Plugins and Themes except for the Better WP Security (iThemes Security) plugin.
 If BulletProof Security is blocking something legitimate in another plugin or theme a whitelist rule can be created in BPS Custom Code to allow/whitelist whatever was being blocked by BPS.
-Please check the BulletProof Security Plugin Compatibility Testing and Fixes page for the latest plugin bypass / skip rules.
-All new plugin skip / bypass rules are now being posted in the BulletProof Security Forum.
+Please check the BulletProof Security Plugin Compatibility page for the steps to search for documented plugin or theme whitelist rules.